Subaccounts in SparkPost and SparkPost Enterprise

 - Provision and manage access for individual subaccounts (includes providing an API key, allowed sending domains, etc.)

-- Run reports in the UI by subaccount
+- Run reports in the app by subaccount

 - Get raw message event data by subaccount